 There are over 126 LWCs in the Lower Rio Grande Planning Region.
-Error!
-Reference source not found.
-Table 2.10 shows the LWC and bridge exposure totals, as well as the affected population per county.
-Error!
-Not a valid bookmark self-reference. shows the miles of road segment exposed to the existing floodplains.
+Table 2.5 shows the LWC and bridge exposure totals, as well as the affected population per county.
+Figure 2.16 shows the miles of road segment exposed to the existing floodplains.
 The highest mileage exposures are seen in Hidalgo and Cameron counties.
 Maps 6A and 6B, found in Appendix A, show the Existing Conditions Flood Exposure for roadways.

-Figure 2.15 Linear Miles of Roadway at Risk in Existing Conditions Floodplain Quilt
+Figure 2.15 Critical Facilities in Existing Conditions Floodplain Quilt by County